Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 Combined, this plugin makes sure that your content is the type of content search engines will love!

-WordPress itself only shows canonical link elements on single pages, WordPress SEO makes it output canonical link elements everywhere.
+WordPress itself only shows canonical link elements on single pages, Yoast SEO makes it output canonical link elements everywhere.
 Google has recently announced they would also use

 rel="prev" link elements in the